nsfzyzz/boundary_thickness/README.md

 To test the functions used in the paper, execute the code in the folder Experiment_code

-Evaluate the model robustness:
+# Evaluate the model robustness:

 python eval_models_blackbox.py
 python eval_models_ood.py
 python eval_models_whitebox.py

-Measure boundary thickness
+# Measure boundary thickness

 python measure_boundary_thickness

-Train a model
+# Train a model

 python train_models.py --saving-folder [Your_folder] --arch [Your_model_choice]

-Train the two mixup models and compare
+# Train the two mixup models and compare

 python train-mixup-random-noise.py
 python train-mixup.py

-See an example of visualizing 3D decision boundary
+# See an example of visualizing 3D decision boundary

 python visualize_3D.py

+# See the chessboard example

+jupyter notebook does-chess-board-have-boundary-tilting.ipynb

+# See how we measure the non-robust feature score

+jupyter notbeook measure_non_robust_feature_score.ipynb